Where innovation meets industry

 STARTUPS AND CORPORATIONS

-We will design an end to end open innovation program
+We will design an end-to-end open innovation program

 Our end game is to create the most innovative ecosystem

 Startup Hub Poland is founded with a mission to create in Poland a high-tech hub where great innovations will happen.
-We are a passionate group of people who wants to embed international startups to the local startup ecosystem as well as opening new markets for founders who run a company locally.
+We are a passionate group of people who wants to embed international startups into the local startup ecosystem as well as opening new markets for founders who run a company locally.

 We are a non-profit organization whose mission is to create an innovation hub by bringing together prominent Polish and international startups with inventors, entrepreneurs and scientists from all over the world.